Cheapest non-owner car insurance companies in South Carolina

 Best non-owner car insurance in South Carolina

-Although Auto-Owners came out on top, Geico and State Farm are also excellent choices for providing non-owner coverage.
+While Auto-Owners is the top choice, GEICO and State Farm are also great options for non-owner coverage.

-The table below compares the top non-owner car insurance companies in South Carolina.
+The table below shows a comparison of the best non-owner car insurance companies in South Carolina.

 CompanyAverage annual premiumJ.D.
 PowerNAICAM BestOverall score